AIML-IfI/uccs-facerec-challenge/README.md

 To prevent an increase in False Identifications, these unknown faces or misdetections should have a similarity score lower than the threshold specified for the points on the curve.
 For more details, please refer to [1].

-You can easily call the evaluation script for only recognition task after successful installation using:
+You can easily call the evaluation script for only the recognition task after successful installation using:

   ```bash
   evaluation.py facerec/configs/baseline_config.yaml --tasks recognition